Iterate Model Design Using the Simulation Data Inspector

 Automatically Transfer View to Current Simulation

 By default, the Simulation Data Inspector is configured to automatically archive simulation runs and transfer a view from the previous run to the current simulation.
 When you run a new simulation, the Simulation Data Inspector moves the prior simulation run to the archive and updates the view to show aligned signals from the current run.
-You can control the Automatically archive setting on the Archive settings pane.
+You can control archiving by toggling the Automatically archive setting.
+Click Preferences .
+Then, navigate to the Storage - Archive pane.

 For example, open the Modeling a Fault-Tolerant Fuel Control System example model